aspectlab/tsfreesync/README.txt

 1) First make sure you have CMake, the oecore cross compiler, and the UHD API installed on your machine.

-2) For both ./masternode and ./slavenode you need to create a build folder.
+2) For ./masternode, ./slavenode, and ./rxnode you need to create a build folder.

 3) Inside each build folder, call the following commands: